 Traditionally the main stops on the Golden Circle are Þingvellir national park, Geysir geothermal area, and Gullfoss waterfall.

 But there are several other stops that can be added to the Golden Circle and there are many variations of Golden Circle tours available.
+Like our Secret Circle tour which is an interesting alternative to the Golden Circle.

 The Golden Circle can either be visited clockwise or anti-clockwise.
 Let’s have a look at what it looks like driving clockwise from Reykjavík city.